noodlebreak/expressfriends/README.md

 Make sure the seeds are installed, so that assertions on initial data doesn't fail.

+## API usage:
+Just go over to the root of the project site when server is started, and you'll be shown links.
+To check pagination:
+    + `count`: Use this `GET` param to limit results
+    + `page`: Use this `GET` param to browse the paginated set of results

 ## Demo

 A demo is already deployed at [expressfriends.herokuapp.coms](https://expressfriends.herokuapp.com/), so check it out.